TheCrashDown/DIHT-Algos-1sem/README.md

 - are not effective
 - are not simple
 - are not even compiled
-- do not follow any code-style
+- do not follow any code-style except intuitive

 🙃